-His installations and visual work have appeared at the MIT List Center, Victoria & Albert Museum, South London Gallery, Tectonics Festival (Harpa Hall) Reykjavik, Centraal Museum in Utrecht, Boston Center for the Arts, Barbican - St. Lukes amongst other places.
+His installations and visual work have appeared at the MIT List Center, Victoria & Albert Museum, The Kitchen, South London Gallery, Luma-Foundation, Tectonics Festival (Harpa Hall) Reykjavik, Centraal Museum in Utrecht, Boston Center for the Arts, Barbican - St. Lukes amongst other places.
 He most recently presented a piece along with David Grubbs at the List Center at MIT.

 "Few artists have courted chaos as diligently and scientifically as the percussionist and composer Eli Keszler, whose performance-installation work incorporate small, motorized beaters that pattern and scuff, seemingly of their own accord, against elegant suspensions of amplified piano wire.
 Friday's event gave Mr. Keszler a chance to make a city landmark a part of the performance....But the bridge, with its steady automotive din of cars and intermittent subway-train thunder, lent new elements, including haunting sustained moans with an almost choral quality.
 The piano-wire litany... engulfed an audience seated under the resonant archway."